Water For Baby Formula: Which Type Should You Use?

 Image: IStock

 1. Mix the quantity of water and formula recommended by the manufacturer or the pediatrician to ensure proper nutrition.
-Adding excess water or formula powder could cause overfeeding or underfeeding.
+Avoid adding excess water or formula powder to prevent underfeeding or overfeeding a baby.

 1. Handle boiling water carefully as you will need both hands while near a stove; so do not hold the baby while making the formula.